asika32764/ivia/README.md

 ## Find Element

 Use `$find(selector)` to find all children element in the root element.
-Sparrow will cache selector so you won't have multiple select, if you want to refresh this select, add `true` at second argument.
+Ivia will cache selector so you won't have multiple select, if you want to refresh this select, add `true` at second argument.

 The `$bind()`, `$model` and `$show()` method will cache target elements too, if you add some elements matches their selector,